Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ### Menu

-- The user can see three menu sections in this page.
+- As a user they can view tab section on left and list of items on right side of the screen.
-- The lest section having list of tabs contains main courses,starters,desserts and beverages.
+- The tab section having list of tabs contains main courses,starters,desserts and beverages.
-- On the Right side user can see another tab of maincourse,starters and desserts.
+- As a user they can view another tab section on right side contains maincourse,starters and desserts.
+- As a user they can click any items from left side tab section will display the list,image and price of items on right side.
-- While user can click on maincourser/starters/desserts/beverages can see list of items on specific section.
+- As a user they can click any items from right side tab like Maincourse,starters and Desserts will display the image,list and price of items on right side.

 ### Gallery